hypothesis/hypothesis-webtiles/README.md

 ### Building

-It's no harder than zipping up the `stream` folder and renaming the `.zip` file to `.webtile` file and getting that to your Band connected phone--email, a link, whatever.
+It's no harder than zipping up the **contents** of the `stream` folder and renaming the `.zip` file to `.webtile` file and getting that to your Band connected phone--email, a link, whatever.
 Open the `.webtile` on that device and it'll sync it to your Band.
 Pretty slick.

 ## License